OCA/sale-workflow/sale_restricted_qty/readme/DESCRIPTION.rst

-This module allows to define minimum and multiple order quantity on product.
+This module allows to define min, max and multiple order quantity on product.
-Minimum order quantity is either required or recommanded.
+Min and Max order quantity is either required or recommanded.
-If you check "Force min Qty" on product the min qty do not block sale order.
+If you check "Force mini/max Qty" on product the min/max qty do not block sale order.
 This can be used if the available stock is less then the min qty or if you want to sell sample products.
+Max qty can be used if we dont want to sale more than available qty (end of series product)

 Setings are defined on product, if values are not set we use settings from product template.